Overview of the Issue

 As a key part of the marine ecosystem, increasing the abundance of menhaden will help ensure popular sportfish and many other species have enough food to keep them abundant and healthy.
 Unfortunately, due to their popularity for fish food and dietary supplements, menhaden are harvested by commercial reduction fishing operators, leading to their overfishing.

-In the Gulf of Mexico, Gulf Menhaden are harvested primarily by two commercial operators, Daybrook fisheries and Omega Protein.
+In the Gulf, Menhaden are harvested primarily by two commercial operators: Daybrook Fisheries and Omega Protein.

 Although efforts exist in the Gulf to establish ecosystem-based management that accounts for the predator needs of pogies, the Gulf States Marine Fisheries Commission (GSMFC), which coordinates management for menhaden throughout the Gulf, lacks the regulatory authority to force states to implement management.
 Due to the lack of regulatory authority, the management of menhaden in the Gulf is essentially voluntary by each state.